choval/async/README.md

 The following functions are available with the same parameters as their PHP versions, but run using `Async\async` and accept a `LoopInterface` as their first parameter.

+These are not ready for production and/or not tested/optimized.
+Please use with caution.

 ```
 file_get_contents
 file_put_contents